IvLabs/stagewise-knowledge-distillation/README.md

 - percentage of dataset (`-p`) : 10, 20, 30, 40 (don't use this argument at all for full dataset experiments)
 - random seed (`-s`) : Give any random seed (for reproducibility purposes)
 - gpu (`-g`) : Don't use unless training on CPU (in which case, use `-g 'cpu'` as the argument).
 In case of multi-GPU systems, run `CUDA_VISIBLE_DEVICES=id` in the terminal before the experiment, where `id` is the number of your GPU according to `nvidia-smi` output.

-Note: Attention Transfer KD and FSP KD experiments for semantic segmentation will be added soon.

 In the following subsections, example commands for training are given for one experiment each.
 #### No Teacher